Coastal Wetland and Seagrass Accounting

 3.8 Worked Example

-This worked example demonstrates the compilation of mangrove and coastal wetland ecosystem accounts for a hypothetical coastal zone in a Southeast Asian setting.
-The example follows the extent-condition-services-valuation sequence presented in Section 3 and illustrates the key accounting entries and calculations.
+This worked example demonstrates the full accounting sequence for a hypothetical coastal zone in a Southeast Asian setting.
 All data are synthetic and illustrative.

 Step 1: Extent account (year t to t+1)